yyouyang12/Cont-Kukanov-Back-testing_yunyan/README.md

 - `results.png` plot showing cumulative cost comparison

-## Suggested Improvements
+## Potential Improvements for Fill Realism

+While the current backtest assumes perfect and proportional fills based on displayed liquidity, real-world trading involves more uncertainty and dynamics.
+To improve fill realism and make the allocator more practical, the following enhancements could be considered:

-### Smarter parameter search
+### Smarter Parameter Search

-Current grid search is simple and exhaustive.
-A **stochastic approximation algorithm** (as used in the original paper) could be applied for faster and more adaptive tuning.
+- The current grid search is simple and exhaustive.
+- A **stochastic approximation algorithm** (as proposed in the original Cont & Kukanov paper) could be used for faster, more adaptive tuning.
+This would allow dynamic learning of optimal parameters based on historical performance.

-### Additional variables to improve realism
+### Modeling Additional Market Variables

-- Hidden liquidity probability
+- **Hidden liquidity probability**
-- Venue execution latency
-- Historical venue fill ratios
-- Price volatility and spread widening risk
-- Market impact modeling
+  Not all available liquidity is visible.
+Modeling hidden orders could impact fill assumptions.

-- Queue position modeling
+- **Queue position modeling**
-- Order expiry/modification dynamics
+  Limit orders placed deep in the queue are less likely to fill.
+Introducing queue depth estimates would improve realism.

+- **Order expiry and modification dynamics**
+  In reality, orders are often amended or canceled during execution.

-### Advanced allocator logic
+### Advanced Allocator Logic

-- Probabilistic fill model for limit orders
-- Online learning or RL-based adaptive allocator
+- **Online learning or reinforcement learning (RL) based adaptive allocator**
-- Smarter queue-aware limit order placement
+  Adjust order placement strategy dynamically based on observed execution performance.

+- **Queue position simulation with expected fill modeling**
+  Assume other traders are ahead in the queue and adjust estimated fillable shares accordingly.

 ## Reference
 Cont, R., & Kukanov, A. (2014).
 Optimal order placement in limit order markets. arXiv preprint arXiv:1210.1625v4. https://doi.org/10.48550/arXiv.1210.1625